luminovang/documentation/running/error-controller.md

 ## Introduction

 The `ViewErrors` class allows you define and manage error-handling methods to customize how view errors are displayed.
 Error-handling methods for `404` error type that may occur during the execution of your application routing or view rendering.
 This provide a way to display meaningful error messages to users.

 ***

-**NOTE**
+**NOTE:**
 - Error handler methods can be either static or non-static.
 - Methods must be declared as `public`, not `protected` or `private`.
 - Dependency injection is enabled by default for error handlers, allowing you to pass any class you need as a parameter in the method signature.